Use the right sander

 Random Orbit Sander

-On a random orbit sander the sanding disc is moved in orbits as on a orbital sander, but it simultaneously rotates at the same time.
+On a random orbit sander the sanding disc rotates in an eccentric motion.
 This has the effect of continuously changing the angle at which the orbital action is taking effect and greatly enhances the sanding action and resulting in less visible marking on the finish.

 Surface texture is very important for giving a perfect appearance to your DIY project.
 Any cracks and holes should be removed before any surface treatment takes place, using wood filler.
 Then thorough sanding is required, in three stages, using grain sizes from coarse (80-100 grain), then fine (120-150 grain) and very fine (180-220 grain).